Crossmint/crossmint-402-starter/send-tweet/README.md

-## A2A x402 Tweet Agent (direct-transfer + Crossmint)
+## x402 Tweet Agent (Crossmint Wallets)

-A2A agent that sends tweets on X/Twitter for payment using the x402 payments extension and the `direct-transfer` scheme.
-The client uses Crossmint Wallets to pay USDC via an on-chain ERC‑20 transfer; the server verifies the transfer on-chain and posts the tweet via Twitter API v2 (optional image supported).
+A tweet agent that sends tweets on X/Twitter for payment using the x402 payment protocol.
+The client uses Crossmint smart wallets to sign payment authorizations (EIP-712), and the server uses x402 middleware to verify signatures.
+Settlement is handled by an external facilitator.
+Supports optional image attachments.

 <div align="center">